 The browser printing options work independently of Business Central.
 So any printer settings that might have been set up from printers in Business Central aren't carried over to the browser print options.

 Printing Reports in Thai

-Specifically for the Thai version of Business Central, the Print button cannot print reports correctly due to limitations in the service that generates the printable PDF file.
+Specifically for the Thai version of Business Central, the Print button can't print reports correctly due to limitations in the service that generates the printable PDF file.
 Instead, you can open the report in Word and then save the report as a printable PDF.

 Alternatively, you can ask your administrator to create a Word report layout for your most used reports.
 For more information, see Managing Report and Document Layouts.

 A report layout controls what is shown on a report, how it is arranged, and how it is styled.
 If you want to switch to a different layout, see Change the Current Report Layout.
 Or, if you want to customize your own report layout, see Create and Modify a Custom Report Layout.